jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-branches-and-remotes.md

 Although a couple of people have identified immutability in particular to be a key in Git's design (Scott Chacon in his excellent [Getting Git](https://vimeo.com/14629850) talk or [Philip Nilsson](http://www.jayway.com/2013/03/03/git-is-a-purely-functional-data-structure/)), I'm surprised that this is not more commonly emphasized.
 With those keys, its design becomes much easier to understand in its simplicity and elegance.

-PS: the GitHub team put together a kind of [git simulation/visualization tool](http://git-school.github.io/visualizing-git/).
-Type git commands and see the commit tree get updated. ([via](https://saraford.net/2017/03/22/how-to-demystify-git-commands-using-visualizing-git/))
+PS: The GitHub team put together a kind of [git simulation/visualization tool](http://git-school.github.io/visualizing-git/) ([more details](https://github.com/git-school/visualizing-git)).
+Type git commands and see the commit tree get updated. ([via](https://saraford.net/2017/03/22/how-to-demystify-git-commands-using-visualizing-git/)).

+Along those lines, there is also an [interactive git tutorial](http://learngitbranching.js.org/) which not only has a visualization but is structured into mini-games of different levels.